LuongThuyVy/Playwright_AutoTesting_SauceDemo/README.md

 Brave Browser
 ```

-This allows the project to run using the installed Brave browser without requiring Playwright's bundled Chromium.
+This allows the project to run using the installed Brave Browser without requiring Playwright's bundled Chromium.

 ---